yeungpinghei/yeungpinghei.github.io/README.md

 Thus, the effect of syntactic category on F0 may be overestimated.

 ## Step 1: The most basic linear model
 In this step, we construct a very basic linear regression model using the `bam()` function with the normalized F0 `semitone.norm` as the dependent variable and the syntactic category `cat` as the independent variable.
+Essentially, the model estimates the average difference in normalized F0 between function words and content words.
-The argument `data` refers to the data frame containing the model response variable and covariates required by the formula, which is named as **data**.
-The argument `method` refers to the estimation method we use for thesmoothing parameter.
-Here we may use the default method which is `"fREML"`.
+The argument `data` refers to the data frame containing the dependent and independent variables, which is named as **data** in our case.
+The argument `method` specifies the estimation method we use for the smoothing parameter.
+Here we may use the default method `"fREML"`, fast restricted maximum likelihood estimation.
 We will start from here and expand our model bit by bit.
 ```r
 m1 <- bam(semitone.norm ~ cat, data=data, method="fREML")
 summary(m1)
 ```

 <img src="/docs/m1_summary.png" alt="m1_summary" width="50%">

+To obtain a summary of the model, we can use the `summary()` function.
+To top line of the model summary shows the family of model used (Gaussian model), the link function (identity) and the model formula.
-The model summary shows that
+The next block shows the parametric coefficients.
+The intercept is the value of the dependent variable when all numerical predictors are equal to 0 and nominal variables are at their reference level.
+Since the reference level for the nominal variable `cat` is 'content', the average normalized F0 of content words is about 0.23.
+The line associated with catfunction (function word, the non-reference level) indicates that the normalized F0 of function words is about 0.48 lower than that of content words, and this difference is significant with a very small p-value (p<2e-16).

+The final two lines of the summary show the goodness-of-fit statistics.
+- **R-sq.(adj)** represents the amount of variance explained by the regression.

+- **Deviance explained** is a generalization of R-sq.

+- **REML** (restricted maximum likelihood) by itself is not informative.
+Its value is only meaningful when two models are compared which are fit to the same data, but only differ in their random effects.
+A lower value means that the model is a better fit to the data.
+For models with non-linear patterns, the REML label is replaced by fREML.

+- **Scale est.** represents the variance of the residuals.

+- **n** is the number of data points in the model.

 ## Step 2: Include a smooth for change in F0 over time
 ```r